 Unlike common air fresheners, activated charcoal does not cloak odors.
 Instead, the Chikuno Cube absorbs scents and neutralizes them, essentially clearing the air from pollutants such as formaldehyde and toluene.
 The cube itself won’t acquire a smell even as it pulls odors from the air.

 The effects of activated charcoal are most powerfully felt when placed near strong odors like smoke, fish, mildew, burnt food, sweat, and trash.
 Beyond banishing odors, the Chikuno Cube can also be used to treat particularly damp spots in the home, for instance, musty basements and mildewy bathrooms.
 To ensure the cube stays absorbent, we recommend placing it under full sunlight for six hours every month.
 The sunlight will recharge the charcoal’s absorbency and keep the cube as good as new.

 Though most people use the Chikuno Cube around the house as a preventative measure, we'd also recommend placing it strategically near certain areas of need:

 Unlike plastic air refreshers, the Chikuno Cube is 100% recyclable and can be re-purposed as soil compost.
 After 12 months of use, break the cube into bits (you can use a hammer) and bury them in your garden.
 The charcoal-clay bits will help stimulate natural growth and nitrogen production.
 The tiny pores in the charcoal help aerate the soil, increasing microbial activity and creating healthy natural soil for your beloved plants.

-Words and Photos: Chikuno Life
+Text and Photos: Chikuno Life